 18 Years and older, Male and Female

-This randomized phase II trial studies how well obinutuzumab with or without PI3K-delta inhibitor TGR-1202, lenalidomide, or combination chemotherapy work in treating patients with grade I-IIIa follicular lymphoma that has come back or does not respond to treatment.
-Monoclonal antibodies, such as obinutuzumab, may interfere with the ability of cancer cells to grow and spread.
-PI3K-delta inhibitor TGR-1202 may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
+This phase II trial studies how well obinutuzumab with or without umbralisib, lenalidomide, or combination chemotherapy work in treating patients with grade I-IIIa follicular lymphoma that has come back (relapsed) or does not respond to treatment (refractory).
+Immunotherapy with obinutuzumab, may induce changes in body’s immune system and may interfere with the ability of tumor cells to grow and spread.
+Umbralisib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Biological therapies, such as lenalidomide, use substances made from living organisms that may stimulate or suppress the immune system in different ways and stop cancer cells from growing.
-Drugs used in chemotherapy, such as cyclophosphamide, doxorubicin hydrochloride, vincristine sulfate, and prednisone, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-It is not yet known whether giving obinutuzumab with or without PI3K-delta inhibitor TGR-1202, lenalidomide, or combination chemotherapy will work better in treating patients with grade I-IIIa follicular lymphoma.
+Chemotherapy drugs, such as cyclophosphamide, doxorubicin, vincristine, prednisone, and bendamustine, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+It is not yet known whether giving obinutuzumab with or without umbralisib, lenalidomide, or combination chemotherapy will work better in treating patients with grade I-IIIa follicular lymphoma.

-I. To compare the complete response rate at 6 cycles after randomization as defined by centrally read positron emission tomography (PET)/computed tomography (CT) (integral biomarker) of 2 targeted therapeutic regimens (obinutuzumab + PI3K-delta inhibitor TGR-1202 [TGR-1202] or obinutuzumab + lenalidomide) with obinutuzumab + cyclophosphamide, doxorubicin hydrochloride, vincristine sulfate, and prednisone (CHOP) in patients with early relapsing or refractory follicular lymphoma.
+I. To compare the complete response rate up to 6 cycles after randomization as defined by centrally read positron emission tomography (PET)/computed tomography (CT) (integral biomarker) of 2 targeted therapeutic regimens (obinutuzumab + umbralisib [TGR-1202] or obinutuzumab + lenalidomide) with obinutuzumab + chemotherapy (cyclophosphamide, doxorubicin hydrochloride [doxorubicin], vincristine sulfate [vincristine], and prednisone [CHOP] or bendamustine hydrochloride [bendamustine]) in patients with early relapsing or refractory follicular lymphoma.

-I. To validate the prognostic association of fthe m7-FLIPI model, demonstrating that the population of follicular lymphoma patients who respond poorly to chemoimmunotherapy are enriched for having a high-risk m7-FLIPI score (integrated biomarker), and that the score is associated with progression-free survival (integrated biomarker).
+I. To validate the prognostic association of the m7-FLIPI model, demonstrating that the population of follicular lymphoma patients who respond poorly to chemoimmunotherapy are enriched for having a high-risk m7-FLIPI score, and that the score is associated with progression-free survival (integrated biomarker).
 (Primary translational medicine)

 IV.
 To evaluate the adverse effects of each of the regimens in early relapsing or refractory follicular lymphoma.